HaiyangXu/trunkclub.github.io/source/_posts/2014-10-18-brunch-with-panache-0-dot-9-0-released.md

 - Use the Scaffold generator to quickly create boilerplate views, templates, models, controllers and routing.
 - Fixes a bug in the `server:dev` and `server:prod` Jake tasks.
 - `npm start` now complies the app for `--production` and runs with Hapi while watching for changes.
-- You can now add Swag for use with Handlebars by simply running `jake add:swag` following an `npm install`.
+- Provides out of the box support for [Swag](https://github.com/elving/swag) for use with [Handlebars](handlebarsjs.com) and can be removed with `jake rem:swag`.
-- Some issues with the Karma test runner have been fixed up, so `jake test:all` works like a charm.
+- Some issues with the [Karma](http://karma-runner.github.io/0.12/index.html) test runner have been fixed up, so `jake test:all` works like a charm.
 - Browser Detect added.
 Now unit tests run not just thru [PhantomJS](http://phantomjs.org/), but all system-detected browsers.

 ## Upgrading